caseylb54/CaseyBindaAcademy/content/publication/2021BrownetalEmotion/index.md

 negative affect, co-experienced positive affect generally outperformed co-experienced negative affect, although co-experienced negative affect was especially diagnostic during the pleasant conversational topic.
-Findings suggest co-experienced positive affect may be an integral component of high-quality relationships and highlight the power of coexperienced affect for individual perceptions of relationship quality."
+Findings suggest co-experienced positive affect may be an integral component of high-quality relationships and highlight the power of coexperienced affect for individual perceptions of relationship quality.."
 links:
   - icon_pack: fab
     name: OSF